 Following the Via della Conciliazione, you will find yourself right in the heart of Vatican, in the Piazza San Pietro, in front of the iconic Saint Peter’s Basilica, surrounded by the beautiful columns.
 Depending on the time you arrive, you will notice a HUGE line, that’s why I suggest you arrive early.

-To visit the Basilica you don’t need to buy any ticket, it is completely free, and you need to take this line to get inside.
-Of course, you can buy the skip the line ticket though, if you don’t want to waste any minute.
+To visit the Basilica you don’t need to buy any ticket, it is completely free, you need to take this line to get inside.
+Of course, you can also buy the skip the line ticket to the Saint Peter’s Basilica here, it includes an audio guide.

 Inside, you will find amazing masterpieces, the highlight is definitely the beautiful Pieta by Michelangelo, and the stunning altar.
 Don’t forget to look up though, the paintings in the ceiling are definitely worth to admire!